VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Introduction

 \section{Introduction}

-Time series forecasting is a fundamental task with widespread applications in energy, transportation, and finance.
-Its primary objective is to infer future dynamics based on historical observations \cite{Liang2024FoundationSurvey}.
-Given the inherent dynamics and temporal dependencies of real-world systems, accurate modeling of periodic patterns and multi-scale structures is critical for robust forecasting \cite{Zhou2021Informer:Forecasting}.
+Accurate electricity demand forecasting is a fundamental task for the reliable and economical operation of modern power systems \cite{DONG2025110980}.
+It directly supports generation scheduling, grid dispatch, and market clearing, and becomes increasingly challenging with the growing penetration of renewable energy sources\cite{WU2021683}.
+Given the inherent dynamics and temporal dependencies of electric load data \cite{HAQUE2022108877}, accurate modeling of periodic patterns and multi-scale structures is critical for robust forecasting \cite{Zhou2021Informer:Forecasting}.
 This motivates the incorporation of decomposition techniques, which aim to separate raw sequences into interpretable components that facilitate predictions.